-Review examines diagnosis, management of preschool wheezeMay 5th, 2014 in Pediatrics /
+Review examines diagnosis, management of preschool wheezeMay 5, 2014 in Medicine & Health / Pediatrics

 (HealthDay)—Preschool children have high asthma morbidity, and further research on the short- and long-term outcomes is needed, according to a review published online May 3 in The Lancet.
 This review is part of a series published ahead of World Asthma Day on May 6 and the annual meeting of the American Thoracic Society, held from May 16 to 21 in San Diego.